Adiabatic Quantum Computing: Circumventing slowdown mechanisms for AQC

 \subsection{Modifying the final Hamiltonian}

 The same problem can be specified by two or more different final Hamiltonians, as we saw, e.g., in the case of Exact Cover $3$ (EC3), in terms of Eqs.~\eqref{eq:EC-1} and \eqref{eq:EC-2}.
 It was claimed in \cite{Altshuler2010} that adiabatic quantum optimization fails for random instances of EC3 because of Anderson localization.
 The claim, which we discuss in more detail in Sec.~\ref{sec:PerturbativeCrossings}, was based on the form given in Eq.~\eqref{eq:EC-2}.
-However, as pointed out in \cite{Choi15022011}, it is possible to reformulate the final Hamiltonian for EC3 such that the argument in \cite{Altshuler2010} does not apply.
+However, as argued in \cite{Choi15022011}, it is possible to reformulate the final Hamiltonian for EC3 such that the argument in \cite{Altshuler2010} may not apply.
 Namely, for any pair of binary variables $x_{C_i},x_{C_j}$ in the same clause $C$, add a term $D_{ij}x_{C_i}x_{C_j}$ with $D_{ij}>0$; this is permissible since in order for a clause to be satisfied, exactly one variable must take value $1$, whereas the other two are $0$.
-The addition of the new set of arbitrary parameters $D_{ij}$ avoids the Anderson localization issue \cite{Choi15022011}.
-This example illustrates the general principle, that it is incorrect to conclude from the failure of one specific choice of the final Hamiltonian that all quantum adiabatic algorithms fail for the same problem.
+Numerical evidence for up to $15$ bits suggests that the addition of the new set of arbitrary parameters $D_{ij}$ may avoid the Anderson localization issue \cite{Choi15022011}.
+This example illustrates a general principle, that it can be incorrect to conclude from the failure of one specific choice of the final Hamiltonian that all quantum adiabatic algorithms fail for the same problem.